talbarfm/java-basics/README.md

 test application named InvoiceTest that demonstrates class Invoice’s capabilities.

-5.Create class SavingsAccount.
+5. Create class SavingsAccount.
 Usea static variable annualInterestRate to store the annual interest rate for all account holders.
 Each object of the class contains a private instance variable savingsBalance indicating the amount the saver currently has ondeposit.
 The class contains two constructor methods - one that initializes  Provide method calculateMonthlyInterest to calculate the monthly interest by multiplying the savingsBalance by annualInterestRate divided by 12 this interest should be added to